ashsecurity/ashsecurity.github.io/_posts/2016-08-28-The-Beginning.md

 ---
 layout: post
-title: The Beginning
+title: "The Beginning"
 description: "The first post"
 headline: "Idea"
 categories: personal
-tags:
-  - blogging
+tags: blogging first-post
-  - first post
 comments: false
 mathjax: null
 featured: false
+imagefeature: genesis.jpg
-published: false
+published: true
 ---
 In the beginning there was an idea.
 It was not grand, unique or somewhat inspiring.
 Idea was to start blogging.
 I wanted to keep posting something to improve my English writing skills as well as improve grammar, at the same time, I wanted to keep records of what I have experienced so far or voice an opinion about topic I came across (_not that anyone cares_).